 Chelsea boots are ankle-high with elastic sides that allow the boot to be slipped on and off easily.
 They were worn for horse riding in Victorian times, then witnessed a rebirth during the 1960s British mod scene when they were made popular by style icons such as the Beatles.
 Today, Chelsea boots for men are simple, versatile shoes suitable for smart casualwear and occasionally even worn with a suit.

 Chukka boots have a rounded toe, minimal stitching, and open lacing with two or three pairs of eyelets.
-Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting pants.
+Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting trousers.
 Chukka boots are simple and versatile, making them a popular choice for business casual, weekend wear, and everything in between.

 The ultimate in elegant footwear, our wholecut shoes are made from a single piece of luxurious high quality leather.
 Because they have almost no visible stitching, wholecut shoes have a flawless and formal look.
 The slim shape, clean lines and smooth upper are just the right combination for minimalist refined style that will fit the bill perfectly for any formal occasion.